AppImageCommunity/awesome-appimage/README.md

 - [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes
 - [flatpak2appdir](https://github.com/sudo-give-me-coffee/flatpak2appdir) - Turn Flatpak into AppDir which in turn can be turned into AppImage
+- [make-portable](https://github.com/sudo-give-me-coffee/make-portable) - Deploys installed application to AppDir, uses strace to fetch all file system calls and copies all accessed files in to AppDir including glibc

 ### Continuous integration